abhishekdodda/abhi-llm-apps/advanced_tools_frameworks/advanced_llm_eval/README.md

 ## Overview

 project showcases an end-to-end evaluation pipeline designed to assess the performance of RAG-based LLM systems.
-By using **RAGAS**, a specialized library for RAG evaluation, combined with **NVIDIA AI Endpoints**, the framework ensures robust and precise evaluation metrics tailored for real-world use cases, including **biomedical** and **domain-specific applications**.
+By using **RAGAS**, a specialized library for RAG evaluation, combined with **NVIDIA AI Endpoints**, the framework ensures robust and precise evaluation metrics tailored for real-world use cases.

 Key highlights include:
-- Generating test datasets with RAGAS and LangChain integration.
+- Generating test datasets with LLMs, RAGAS and LangChain integration.
 - Assessing answer relevancy and faithfulness with custom prompts.
 - Employing NVIDIA models for high-quality evaluation and embeddings.
 - Customizing evaluation metrics like retrieval precision for targeted assessments.